oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

 10. Click **Create**.

-11. On the DB System details page, copy the Private IP Address.

-	![Copy the Private IP](./images/02-11-private-ip.png " ")

 	You're returned to the DB Systems page where the MySQL DB System you created appears.
 It will take a few minutes for the system to become Active.

+11. On the DB System details page, in the **Endpoint** section of the **DB System information**, copy the **Private IP Address**.

+	![Copy the Private IP](./images/02-11-private-ip.png " ")

 ## Task 3A: Create a bastion and session

-Create a bastion and session only if your OCI GoldenGate deployment and OCI MySQL Database system are **not** located in the same region.
+> **Note:** Create a bastion and session only if your OCI GoldenGate deployment and OCI MySQL Database system are **not** located in the same region.
 If they're in the same Home region, skip to Task 3B.

 1. In the Oracle Cloud console navigation menu, click **Identity & Security**, and then click **Bastion**.